akurey/animal-rescue-backend/README.md

 ## Project structure

 - `Controllers` : keep all your API controllers here
-- `repo` : keep all your database and queries here
+- `database` : keep all your database and queries here
 - `models` : keep all your data structs here
 - `Test` : keep all your test files here
 - `main.go` : main project file